-(February 27, 2014) – One hundred twenty one dogs and more than 60 other animals were rescued from a suspected puppy mill in Jefferson County, Arkansas, after authorities discovered them living in filth and suffering from a lack of basic care.
+(March 4, 2016) – Approximately 300 dogs and puppies were rescued from a suspected puppy mill in Madison County, Arkansas, after authorities discovered them living in filth and suffering from a lack of basic care.

 RedRover®, a California-based nonprofit organization, has deployed volunteers to provide emergency care for the animals at the request of The Humane Society of the United States.
-Jefferson County Sheriff’s Office called in The Humane Society of the United States to assist in the rescue and removal the animals, along with Central Arkansas Rescue Efforts for Animals, The Humane Society of Saline County, Out of the Woods, RedRover and Sallis Ranch Large Animal Rescue, Inc.
+The HSUS received a tip via its puppy mill tip line and assisted the Madison County Sheriff’s Office in the rescue and removal of the animals, along with Saline County Humane Society, Madison County Pet Shelter, Animal League of Washington, RedRover and Jones Mobile Veterinary Service.

-According to The HSUS, “The sheriff’s office served a search warrant on the property and found that the animals were being housed in deplorable living conditions.
-Numerous dogs were living in an outdoor facility, while others were confined inside trailers on the property.
+According to The HSUS, “The Madison County Sheriff’s Office served a search and seizure warrant on the property on March 3 and found that the animals were being housed in deplorable living conditions.
 Many of the animals were living in feces and filth and did not have access to clean water or food.”

 Distinguished by their red shirts, RedRover Responders volunteers are specially trained to care for and shelter large numbers of animals after they have been rescued from cruelty and neglect.
 RedRover volunteers provide the workforce, free of charge, to enable animal rescue groups and law enforcement agencies to respond to large-scale animal rescue cases.